Rules reference

 Referencing a list in a rule allows you to edit a large number of items in one place instead of maintaining many individual rules.

-EU merchants should be aware of the Geo-blocking Regulation and its prohibitions on blocking payments from customers based in EU member states.
+EU businesses: Be aware of the Geo-blocking Regulation and its prohibitions on blocking payments from customers based in EU member states.
 Learn more about this regulation.

 Missing attributes